dapperfu/Python-Simulink/README.md

 2. Python has a very mature set of tools and packages to automate testing.

-3. This means the testing can be distributed to machines without Simulink licenses.
+3. Testing can be distributed to machines without Matlab/Simulink licenses.

 ## Use cases